Organic law

 An organic law is a law, or system of laws, that form the foundation of a government, corporation or any other organization's body of rules.
-A constitution is a particular form of organic law for a sovereign state.
+A constitution is a particular form of organic law.

 By country

 France

 Under Article 46 of the Constitution of France, organic laws (in French, lois organiques; in English sometimes translated as Institutional Acts) are a short, fixed list of statutes (in 2005, there were about 30 of them) specified in the Constitution.
 They overrule ordinary statutes.
 They must be properly enacted by the Parliament of France following a special procedure and must be approved for constitutionality by the Constitutional Council of France before they can be promulgated.

 Organic laws allow flexibility if needed.
 An important category of organic laws includes the budgets of the French state and French social security.
 Other organic laws give the practical procedures for various elections.
 Organic laws reduce the need for amendments to the constitution.